jmrphy/media_civil_war/media_civil_war.md

-relationship between mass media and civil war which accounts for previous qualitative findings of mass media fomenting civil war onset and recent quantitative evidence that mass media decrease the probability of civil war onset (Warren).
+relationship between mass media and civil war which accounts for previous qualitative findings of mass media fomenting civil war onset and recent quantitative evidence that mass media decrease the probability of civil war onset [@Camber:2013ul].
 Paradoxically, it is precisely because dense mass media systems strengthen the state that the first appearance and early spread of mass media within a country should *encourage* insurgencies.
 When mass media spreads enough within a country to constitute a mass communications system, this triggers communicative economies of scale which so increase the payoffs of